 BY EMAIL: Download this Registration Form* or use the printed one found in our catalog schedule.
 Please fill out the form with your personal and credit card payment information.
 Note that we cannot accept payment with checks.
 Email your registration form to: firstname.lastname@example.org

 SMC Continuing & Community Education does not provide transportation for any voluntary field trips or excursions to any off-campus locations.
 Although staff may assist in coordinating this transportation or may recommend travel routes, etc., Santa Monica College is in no way responsible and assumes no liability for any losses or injuries resulting from any non-District-sponsored transportation.
 If you ride with another SMC student, that student is not an agent of, or driving on behalf of, Santa Monica College.
 According to California Code of Regulations 55450, if you participate in a voluntary field trip or excursion, you are deemed to have held harmless the District and its officers, agents, and employees from all liability or claims which may arise out of or in connection with your participation in this activity.

 Yes, if space is available.
-We encourage you to register early as many classes fill prior to the class date.
+We encourage you to register early, as many classes fill before the class date.
 Classes with low enrollment may be canceled prior to the first day of class.

 Yes.
 Log into your account, then edit any of the information you would like to revise.

-Course fee is automatically refunded, in the same format as original payment, within 6 weeks.
+The course fee is automatically refunded, in the same format as the original payment, within 6 weeks.
 Every attempt will be made to contact students ahead of time.

 What do I need to know if I am interested in Real Estate classes?